ropensci/nasapower/cran-comments.md

 0 errors | 0 warnings | 1 note

+This is a minor release mainly for bug fixes but also including new functionality based on feedback from v1.1.0.

 # Bug fixes

 - Fixes bug where missing values in POWER data were not properly replaced with